The Human Centipede (First Sequence): Theatrical

 The Human Centipede was released in the United States without an MPAA rating.
 It was released theatrically in New York City on 30 April 2010 and had a limited release in the US shortly afterward, distributed by IFC Films.
 Throughout 2009, the film was included in several film festivals around the world including the London FrightFest Film Festival, Leeds International Film Festival, Sitges Film Festival, and Screamfest Horror Film Festival.
 Six remarked on how many film festival audiences reacted strongly to the film, sometimes almost vomiting in the cinema aisles.
 To Six's amusement, Spanish audiences often found the film funny, and laughed throughout screenings.
 Six claimed that the "buzz" surrounding the film led to several studios approaching him to discuss its distribution.
 IFC Films has a history of releasing unconventional horror films, having previously distributed the Norwegian Nazi-zombie feature Dead Snow and the 2009 release Antichrist.
 The Human Centipedes US gross was $181,467, and worldwide takings amounted to $252,207.

 The film was passed uncut by the British Board of Film Classification (BBFC) and released with an 18 certificate, receiving a limited run in the UK on 20 August 2010.
 It was distributed by Bounty Films.

 Home media

 The Human Centipede was released in the United Kingdom on DVD and Blu-ray on 4 October 2010, and in the US the following day, where, as of July 2023, DVD sales have totalled $3,750,554.
+The film will be released on 4K UHD on 22 October 2026 by Umbrella Entertainment, along with a VHS release in a limited collectors' edition.